genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 AppGen can be used to generate a fully working application from a dictionary file.

-Usually when creating a application, you would start with a schema; you then build data servers, request servers and event handlers on top to create your application.
+Usually when creating a application, you would start with a schema; you then build Data Servers, Request Servers and Event Handlers on top to create your application.
 AppGen automates all this, and will generate the following new files:

-- Data server: _application_**-dataserver.kts**
+- Data Server: _application_**-dataserver.kts**
-- Request server: _application_**-reqrep.kts**
+- Request Server: _application_**-reqrep.kts**
-- Event handler: _application_**-eventhandler.kts**
+- Event Handler: _application_**-eventhandler.kts**
-- Sytem processes: _application_**-processes.xml**
+- System processes: _application_**-processes.xml**
 - Service definitions: _application_**-service-definitions.xml

-### Data server and request server
+### Data Server and Request Server

 One block will be generated for each table in the database, complete with metadata (all fields on the table) and a field block that returns all fields on the table.
-For request servers, the inbound metadata will be based on the primary key.
+For Request Servers, the inbound metadata will be based on the primary key.

-### Event handler
+### Event Handler

-The file for the event handler contains insert, amend and delete transactions for every table in the database.
+The file for the Event Handler contains insert, amend and delete transactions for every table in the database.
 All transactions support validation and meta data.
 If a field is marked as a sequence in the dictionary (i.e. generated ID) then the field is not specified on the metadata for inserts, but it will be specified on modifies and deletes.

 Deletes will have reduced metadata, as it is only necessary for the columns to satisfy the primary key to perform the delete.